MeisterRoehrig/PotatoDiseaseClassification/README.md

 If you are using a GPU, make sure to install the correct version of TensorFlow for GPU support.
 [Install TensorFlow](https://www.tensorflow.org/install/pip)

-## Results

-- High classification accuracy across multiple disease types
-- Clear separation of classes in t-SNE projections
-- Insightful visualizations for image properties and dataset bias
-- Modular and reproducible pipeline suitable for transfer to similar agricultural datasets

 ## License